inmyth/mmm-java/README.md

 ## Strategies

-In general the principle of grid spacing is simple.
+In general the principle of grid trading is simple.
 Seed orderbook with orders spaced by price ("seed").
 If an order is consumed, place a new order with a new rate calculated from the consumed rate ("counter").
 As we want profit, when a buy order is consumed, sell it back at higher price, when a sell order is consumed, buy it back at lower price.
-Every a few ledgers, the bot will check the orderbook and add missing orders on either side.
+Every a few ledgers, the bot will check the orderbook and add necessary orders on either side.

 The IOU to trade, number of orders, grid space, amount, etc are defined in the config.
 The following strategies determine order countering:

 #### Fixed Partial `partial`

 Any order consumed will be immediately countered with new order equals to the amount that consumed it.
 The new unit price is spaced rigidly by gridSpace, e.g. if a buy order with price X is consumed then a new sell order selling the same quantity with price X + gridSpace will be created.
+If a sell order with price Y is consumed then a buy order with the same quantity and price Y - gridSpace will be created.

 #### Fixed Full `fullfixed`